 We are a leading resin spectacle lens product and service provider in the PRC.
 With the production facilities in our three production bases, namely the Shanghai Production Base and Jiangsu Production Base in the PRC and the Sabae Production Base in Japan, our Group is capable of manufacturing resin spectacle lens of various specifications.
 We offer a wide range of resin spectacle lenses to our customers including standardised lenses and customised lenses with personalized, differentiated and high-end features.
 We pride ourselves on our broad network of trusted customers worldwide which include some of the most renowned spectacle lens brand owners and international ophthalmic optic companies.
 Leveraging on our extensive experience in the spectacle lens industry, we have currently produced and sold quality products to over 90 countries, including but not limited to the PRC, the United States, Japan, India, Australia, Thailand, Germany and Brazil.
-We strive to become and continue to be one of the world's most prominent spectable lens product and service provider in the world as a long term of objective and we strive to provide customers with highest quality of products.
+We strive to become and continue to be one of the world's most prominent spectacle lens product and service provider as a long term of objective and we strive to provide customers with highest quality of products.

-Building on the foundation made in the financial year of 2022, our results for the financial year of 2023 experienced further growth.
-Our revenue increased by 12.7% from RMB1,561.3 million for the year ended 31 December 2022 to RMB1,759.6 million for the year ended 31 December 2023, and our profit increased by 31.6% from RMB248.6 million for the year ended 31 December 2022 to RMB327.0 million for the year ended 31 December 2023, primarily due to the increase in our sales volume from 151.4 million pieces in 2022 to 158.8 million pieces in 2023.
+Building on the foundation made in the financial year of 2023, our results for the financial year of 2024 experienced further growth.
+Our revenue increased by 17.1% from RMB1,759.6 million for the year ended 31 December 2023 to RMB2,060.8 million for the year ended 31 December 2024, and our profit increased by 31.0% from RMB327.0 million for the year ended 31 December 2023 to RMB428.3 million for the year ended 31 December 2024, primarily due to the increase in our sales volume from 158.8 million pieces in 2023 to 178.0 million pieces in 2024.
 Meanwhile, we had further optimized our product structure, and were benefited from the business development of our customized lenses products and end-to-end services.
-The total annual production volume of our three production bases reached 181.2 million pieces, representing a 9.3% year-on-year growth.
+In 2024, the total annual production volume of our three production bases reached 208.6 million pieces, representing a 15.1% year-on-year growth.

-Outlook for 2024
+Outlook for 2025